AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-08-01-javascript-promise-all.md

 ---
 title: Awaiting Multiple Promises with Promise.all
-description: Learn how to use JavaScript's Promise.all method to await multiple async operations, like batch uploads.
+description: Often, you need to wait for multiple independent async tasks to finish before resuming where your code left off.
+Learn how to use JavaScript's Promise.all method to await multiple async operations, such as batch file uploads.
 keywords: [promise.all, promise, async, javascript]
 categories: [javascript, promises, async]
 commentsId: 104